Cover image: leonardslee

 Covering over 500 acres, there’s plenty to see and do at Wakehurst.
 Take your time to explore the wetlands; the new boardwalks, seating and wooden shelter offer a tranquil space to sit and watch the birds and insects in their natural habitat.
 Visit the Coronation Meadow, Rock Walk and the Millenium Seed Bank with a mission to preserve the world’s plants for the future.

-Don’t miss: The enchanting Glow Wild is on for 2020, with its glowing lanterns and torches and mesmerising projections.
+Don’t miss: The enchanting Glow Wild runs every year between November and January, with its glowing lanterns and torches and mesmerising projections.